Solutions: 23 - Index maps

 1 000 deletes per tick × 12 bytes each = 12 KB written per tick.
 At ~12 GB/s memory bandwidth, that is ~1 µs.
 Compare to a 30 Hz budget of 33 ms: ~0.003 % of the tick.
 The cleanup pass is essentially free; the system can afford to run every tick without measurable cost.

-Exercise 6 — Sort-for-locality compatibility
+Exercise 6 - Compaction compatibility

 #![allow(unused)]